Oliver Bjerrehuus

 Oliver Bjerrehuus (born 6 October 1975) is a Danish model.
 He was born in Denmark to actress-turned-writer Suzanne Bjerrehuus.
-In 1997, Bjerrehuus traveled to New York City, where his career took off when he landed jobs for such entities as Calvin Klein, Nautica, and Giorgio Armani.
+In 1997, Bjerrehuus traveled to New York City, where his career took off when he landed jobs for Calvin Klein, Nautica, and Giorgio Armani.
 In 2003, Bjerrehuus moved back to Denmark.
-He is currently an actor in his home country, but still does some modeling.
+He is currently an actor in his home country.